lowkaihon/knowledge-quiz-agent-v3/README.md

 # Development Notes
 - Short answer (fill-in-the-blank) questions seem to only accept exact matches.
 May require LLM to evaluate these open-ended answers.
 - Example PDF to use for quiz: https://53.fs1.hubspotusercontent-na1.net/hubfs/53/An_Introduction_to_JavaScript.pdf
-- Other information that may be required for SupaBase integration:
+- Other environment variables that may be required in the `.env.local` for SupaBase integration:
   ```POSTGRES_URL="************"
   POSTGRES_PRISMA_URL="*******************"
   SUPABASE_URL="************"